 - The ecological body.
 The body is an organism within nature and functions in interaction with its natural environment.
 In chapter 2 I discuss the impact of natural rhythms on the circadian rhythms of the body (e.g. day and night, light and darkness).
 These rhythms form the basis of the daily prayer offices, especially morning and evening prayer.
 I led the students in a yoga sequence in which they enacted in their bodies the experience of following the course of a day from waking and being active to sleeping and resting and waking again.

 - The phenomenological body.
 This is the body as we actually experience it.
+We experience it naked and enclothed.
 I dealt with this in Chapter 3, “Naked Bodies, Clothed Bodies”, which concerns rites of initiation and ministerial vestments.
 Chapter 6, Section B, “Penitential Bodies, Celebrating Bodies”, deals with the sensations of corporal penitence like flagellant processions and festivals that engage the lower body like carnival.
+We experience the body healthy and well.
+I included attention to rites of healing in Chapter 7 and gave attention to fitness and health in Chapter 12.
 I included a discussion in Chapter 3 of the yoga subtle body (the nadi and chakra system), with a related yoga practice, as a possible entrance into experiencing our psycho-physicality.

 Johnson insists that all five of these meanings of the body must be held together.
 The body is not just a biological machine and it is not just a cultural construct.
 It is all five of these meanings simultaneously.
-In this article I explore further this proposal of the multiple meanings of the body.
+In this article I explore further this proposal of the multiple meanings of the body and expand on it.

 The Biological Body: Notes on The Vitruvian Man